 As for any significant cost, the risk and financial return on feeding molasses-based supplements should be thoroughly evaluated before purchasing any infrastructure or supplement.

 These notes are an introduction to molasses feeding to stock.
-More detailed information is available from your beef extension officer and in the publication listed below.
+More detailed information is available from your beef extension officer.